Ever feel like something is biting you, but you can’t see anything there? Chances are no-see-ums have bitten you.

 Inspect around pipes and faucets to see if there are any water drips.
 If so, fix these leaks immediately.

-This will help lessen the indoor moisture that no-see-ums love so much.
+Doing this will help lessen the indoor moisture that no-see-ums love so much.

 5. Turn Off Outdoor Lights